bsmg/beat-saber-community-wiki/support.md

 Also try re-installing the plugin again, if that doesn't work reinstall your game, [Clean Install](#clean-installation)

 ## Camera Plus Issues
-### C.1 Camera Plus Isn't Working
+### C.1 Camera Plus Isn't Working/Past Health Screen
-Make sure the setting for "Smooth Camera" is turned off in your ingame settings, also if that doesn't work make sure you have the mod intalled properly try reinstalling it, and all of its dependencies.
+Make sure the setting for "Smooth Camera" is turned off in your ingame settings, If that doesn't work make sure you have the mod installed properly try reinstalling it, and all of its dependencies.

 ### C.2 My desktop view only takes up a small section of the screen
 Your CameraPlus display isn't filling up your canvas.
 Either drag the corner to fit the screen, or right click the window and click "Fit to Canvas".